 No meter is 100 percent accurate – there will always be some variation between your meter reading and your lab results.
-It’s important to understand by how much these results vary.
-Next time your healthcare professional orders fasting blood work, ask them to check your meter’s accuracy for you.
+Refer to your owner’s booklet for guidelines for obtaining an accurate meter to lab comparison.

-Find our more about normal blood glucose levels.
+Find out more about normal blood glucose levels.
+1

 3. Use the right test strips for your meter